ankitrout2903/textbase-titans/README.md

 https://www.loom.com/share/4d7bfdc834e94b82a35b6b55569530ff?sid=195b79f6-5cba-4e13-9f23-46bfb795ad1c

+## My contribution

+- In my opinion, the textbase library already had everything needed, except for a database.
+So, for an AI library, I introduced an AI database.
+- MindsDB abstracts LLMs, time series, regression, and classification models as virtual tables (AI-Tables).
+Using familiar SQL statements to interact with AI Tables increases accessibility within organizations, enabling development teams to easily level-up their existing skills for building and maintaining AI/ML applications.
+- We can use MindsDB to store user chats, train AI models on this data, and understand user behaviors.
+This can enable us to provide future chat suggestions and recommendations based on their preferences.

 ## usage

 - we can use Mindsdb to store and train a large amount of data on our AI model.